 Early on the Randazzos approached him and said, “Pastor, you’re not missionary minded.
 We feel that you should go to the mission field and see what it’s like and if you ever get a chance to go, the first $500 will come from us.”

-But in Chicago at that time there was an organization called Youth for Christ and one day the director approached my grandpa and said, “Royal, we’re sending 100 teams to evangelize Europe this summer.
+In Chicago at that time there was an organization called Youth for Christ and one day the director approached the young pastor and said, “Royal, we’re sending 100 teams to evangelize Europe this summer.
 Each team will have an evangelist along with a singer and a musician, and we’d like you to be the evangelist on one of our teams.
 Where would you like to go?”

-“Well, I’m one fourth Swedish,” Grandpa responded, “So I’d like to go to Sweden.”
+“Well, I’m one-fourth Swedish,” he responded, “So I’d like to go to Sweden.”

-He and Grandma began praying about it, but there was a hitch.
-They were expecting their first child in May and Grandpa was to leave June 1st and be away for the whole summer.
+Royal and his new wife began praying about it, but there was a hitch.
+They were expecting their first child in May and he was supposed to leave June 1st and be away for the whole summer.
 And he would have to raise $1500.

 In that moment the Randazzos’ generous offer came rushing back.
 “We’d be a third of the way there!”

-Next, Grandpa called his home church, First Baptist Church of San Jose.
-“Come out on the train, speak at our church and we’ll take an offering for you,” they said.
+He called his home church, First Baptist Church of San Jose and they said, “Come out on the train, speak at our church and we’ll take an offering for you."

 A few weeks later they counted a $700 offering after the service!
 Soon, another $50 came in.

-Grandpa and Grandma prayed and prayed and prayed about it.
-They had saved $250, but that amount was for the hospital bill for their baby.
-Finally one day Grandma said, “Let’s give the money we saved for the baby and trust God.”
+Royal and Elizabeth prayed and prayed about it, but they were still $250 short.
+They had saved $250, but that amount was for the hospital bill for their soon to come baby.
+Finally one day Elizabeth said, “Let’s give the money we saved for the baby and trust God.”

 Their decision was made.
-Grandpa was heading to Europe.
+Royal was heading to Europe.

-On the 13th of May, Grandma went into the hospital and their son was born.
-“We had no money to pay the bill,” Grandma remembers, “So we prayed.”
+On the 13th of May, Elizabeth went into the hospital and their first son was born.
+“We had no money to pay the bill,” she remembers, “So we prayed.”

-Mothers were kept in the hospital for eight days back then, and every day Grandpa came to see her and every day she’d ask the same question, “Did you get any money yet to pay for this baby?”
+Back then mothers were kept in the hospital for eight days, and every day Royal came to see her and every day she’d ask the same question, “Did you get any money yet to pay for this baby?”
 And for six days the answer was, “No.”

 But on the seventh day, a letter came from the United States government.
-This was 1950 and the letter said, “We have recalculated your life insurance payments for your service in the Navy for WWII and we’ve figured that you overpaid.
+This was 1950 and the letter said, “We have recalculated your life insurance payments for your service in the Navy during WWII and we’ve figured that you overpaid.
 Enclosed is a check for $250 to reimburse you.”
-The exact amount they needed came just when they needed it.

 Within a few short years, a second invitation to Europe came, this time to start a Bible school in Rome, the Instituto Biblico Evangelico Italiano.
-Grandpa and Grandma said, “Yes!”
+Royal and Elizabeth said, “Yes!”

-In 1955 they sailed to Italy with their three young boys and for the next forty-two years Grandpa and Grandma taught the word of God all throughout Italy.
+In 1955 they sailed to Italy with their three young boys and for the next forty-two years my Grandpa and Grandma taught the word of God all throughout Italy.
 They saw many people come to know Jesus.
-They launched a Bible school that continues to this day.
-And they influenced many of the next generation pastors and Christian leaders.
+They launched a Bible school that continues to this day and they influenced many of the next generation pastors and Christian leaders.

-And behind my grandparents’ first big step of faith were the Randazzos, their first Gospel Patrons.
-The Randazzos believed God, cared about the world, and generously stepped forward to fund my grandpa’s first missions trip.
-They could never have imagined the lasting impact of their $500 in Italy and in the generations of my family who carry Grandpa and Grandma’s legacy.
+Behind my grandparents’ first big step of faith were the Randazzos, their first gospel patrons.
+The Randazzos stepped forward to fund my grandpa’s first missions trip and they could have never imagined the lasting impact of their $500 in Italy and in the generations of my family who carry Grandpa and Grandma’s legacy.